My Thyroid Relief

 A research team led by Dr. Stanley Hazen at the Cleveland Clinic, funded by the NIH, investigated the connection between erythritol and heart attacks and strokes.
 Their initial study involving over 1,000 participants looked for compounds in the blood that could predict future heart-related risks.
 Over three years, they monitored significant adverse cardiovascular events, such as heart attacks, strokes, and deaths.
 The researchers published the results in Nature Medicine on February 27, 2023.
 The study showed that an increased risk of cardiovascular events was linked to higher levels of erythritol and related artificial sweeteners.

 To confirm these findings, the researchers studied two more groups of nearly 3,000 individuals in the United States and Europe.
-They also developed a method to better distinguish erythritol from similar compounds.
+They also developed a method to distinguish erythritol from similar compounds better.
 These additional studies confirmed the association between erythritol and cardiovascular events.
-Individuals with the highest erythritol levels (top 25%) were approximately twice as likely to experience cardiovascular events over three years as those with the lowest levels (bottom 25%).
+Individuals with the highest erythritol levels (top 25%) were about twice as likely to experience cardiovascular events over three years as those with the lowest levels (bottom 25%).

 Dietary Influence

-The study also explored the impact of diet on erythritol levels within the human body.
-Eight healthy volunteers were subjected to a beverage sweetened with erythritol, and their blood erythritol levels were monitored.
-Astonishingly, the consumption of this beverage led to a staggering 1,000-fold increase in blood erythritol levels, which remained significantly elevated for several days.
+The study also explored the impact of diet on erythritol levels in the human body.
+The researchers gave eight healthy volunteers a beverage sweetened with erythritol and monitored their blood erythritol levels.
+Astonishingly, the consumption of this beverage led to a 1,000-fold increase in blood erythritol levels, which remained significantly elevated for several days.
 During this period, erythritol levels exceeded the threshold necessary to induce changes in platelet function.
+These results highlight the need for further investigation into the long-term effects of consuming foods high in erythritol, particularly in individuals with diets rich in processed foods or artificial sweeteners.
+While erythritol is considered a low-calorie alternative to sugar, the dramatic increase in blood levels after consumption suggests its potential impact on cardiovascular health may require further investigation, especially when consumed in large amounts or frequently.

 Recent findings suggest a potential link between erythritol consumption and blood clot formation.
 However, the current research is limited, and more extensive studies are needed to confirm these adverse effects definitively.
 Given the concerns about the sugar industry’s influence on research funding, it is crucial to conduct rigorous and independent scientific investigations to validate findings related to erythritol and other artificial sweeteners.